onkar69483/Home-Security-System/README.md

 ## How It Works

 The HC-SR04 ultrasonic sensor measures the distance to an object.
-If an object comes within a certain distance, the NodeMCU triggers the LED and buzzer to alert the presence of an object or person.
+If an object comes within a certain distance, the NodeMCU triggers the LED and buzzer to alert the presence of an object or person, and sends a notification to a predefined Telegram channel.

 ## Setup Instructions